-A striking 25-storey multi-residential tower officially opens tonight at 300 Kent Street – an eye-catching development designed by prominent Japanese architect Koichi Takada.
+A striking 25-storey multi-residential tower has opened at 300 Kent Street – an eye-catching development designed by prominent Japanese architect Koichi Takada.

 Arc by Crown Group includes 73 stylish boutique serviced apartments and residential housing – under the banner of Skye Suites Sydney – and on the ground floor, a retail precinct that features cafes, restaurants and the restoration of Skittle Lane, a pedestrian walkway that links Kent and Clarence streets.
 The complex was built by the Crown Group (not to be confused with the one that owns Melbourne’s Crown casino).